Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

     }

-    Policy --> HubNetworking: When Hub Networking is required Policy --> Archetypes: When existing Hub Networking is in place
+    Policy --> HubNetworking: When Hub Networking is required HubNetworking --> Archetypes: When archetypes are deployed in spoke subscriptions Policy --> Archetypes: When existing Hub Networking is in place

     state HubNetworking {